-Learn Africa Plc Notice of Annual General Meeting
+Notice of Annual General Meeting

-NOTICE IS HEREBY GIVEN that the 49th Annual General Meeting of Learn Africa PLC (the 'Company') will be held at the Company's Head Office, Felix Iwerebon House, 52 Oba Akran Avenue, Ikeja, Lagos on Thursday, 29 September 2022 at 11.00 a.m. prompt to transact the following business:
+NOTICE IS HEREBY GIVEN THAT the 50th Annual General Meeting of Learn Africa Plc (the 'Company') will be held virtually via Zoom Teleconference on Tuesday 26 September 2023 at 11.00 a.m. prompt to transact the following business:

-Ordinary Business
+Ordinary Business:

-- To lay before members of the Company, the Audited Financial Statements for the year ended 31 March 2022, together with the reports of the Directors, Auditors and the Statutory Audit Committee thereon. - 2 To declare a dividend for the financial year ended 31 March 2022. - 3 To elect/re-elect directors. - 4 To authorise the directors to fix the remuneration of the external Auditors. - 5 To disclose the remuneration of Managers of the Company. - 6 To elect members of the Statutory Audit Committee.
+- To receive the Audited Financial Statements for the year ended 31 March 2023, together with the reports of the Directors, Auditors and the Statutory Audit Committee thereon. - 2 To declare a dividend for the Financial Year ended 31 March 2023. - 3 To re-elect Directors retiring by rotation. - 4 To authorise the Directors to fix the Remuneration of the external Auditors. - 5 To disclose the Remuneration of the Managers of the Business. - 6 To elect members of the Statutory Audit Committee.